chef/chef-web-docs/chef_master/source/windows.rst

 ``flags``
    **Ruby Type:** Hash

    Pass parameters to the DSC script that is specified by the ``command`` property.
 Parameters are defined as key-value pairs, where the value of each key is the parameter to pass.
-This property may not be used in conjunction with the ``code`` property.
+This property may not be used in the same recipe as the ``code`` property.
 For example: ``flags ({ :EditorChoice => 'emacs', :EditorFlags => '--maximized' })``.

 ``imports``
    **Ruby Type:** Array